tabler/tabler/pages/_docs/avatars.md

 ## Avatar shape

 Change the shape of an avatar with the default Bootstrap image classes.
+You can make them round or square and change their border radius.

 {% capture code %}
 {% include ui/avatar.html person-id=17 %}